-Statutes authorize the District to invest in obligations of the U.S. Treasury, U.S. Agencies, municipal securities and repurchase agreements.
+Statutes authorize the District to invest in obligations of the U.S. Treasury, U.S. Agencies, municipal securities, mutual funds and repurchase agreements.
 The Pension Trust Fund, by authorization, may invest in corporate common or preferred stocks, bonds and mortgages, real or personal property and other evidence of indebtedness or ownership.
-Investments held at financial institutions can be categorized according to three levels of risk:
+Investments by the District in mutual funds are considered unclassified as to credit risk, because no evidence, by securities, exists in physical or book entry form.
+Investments of the District as of December 31, 2005: